We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 Khamenei, at 86, was ailing.
 Had a succession process followed his natural death, a gradual internal transformation would likely have unfolded in Tehran.
 Without the war, the ascent of Khamenei’s son Mojtaba—who was not his father’s preferred successor but was backed by the Islamic Revolutionary Guard Corps (IRGC)—would have been far less certain.
 The Assembly of Experts, tasked with choosing Khamenei’s successor, would have been able to convene in an orderly and deliberate manner and consider which candidate could best secure the regime’s future in the face of immense challenges.
 Figures such as Hassan Khomeini, the grandson of the Islamic Republic’s first supreme leader and a relative moderate who might have led Iran toward greater political openness, would have been seriously considered.
 But the U.S. and Israeli decision to attack foreclosed these alternate pathways and strengthened the position of hard-line actors.

 As a counter, I quote the famous rock band’s axiom: “Meet the new boss.
 Same as the old boss.”
-Replacing hardline religious leaders with hardline military leaders is not the change we are seeking.
-No real change should be expected with these new leaders.
+Replacing hardline religious leaders with hardline military leaders is obviously not the change we are seeking and should not be the final outcome.

-The Foreign Affairs article also says America lost our best chance for real change (via diplomacy) by initiating military action.
+Foreign Affairs also says America lost our best chance for real change (via diplomacy) by initiating military action.
+We should have persisted in negotiations, they say.
 In other words, after forty years in power, Khamenei was finally moderating (perhaps after he had thousands of protestors executed earlier this year?) and, better yet, Khamenei’s successor would have been the long sought Iranian moderate who would yield to protestors and finally lead Iran to meaningful rapport with the West.
 I hate to lick the red from their candy cane, but distinguishing one hardliner from another by calling the lesser a moderate seems Pollyannaish in the extreme.

-This is the very game the US has played since President Obama’s 2016 (JCPOA) deal.
+This is the game we have played since President Obama’s 2016 (JCPOA) deal.
 How long do we have to wait for Iran to moderate?
-Will they ever truly moderate?
+Will they ever truly moderate without external pressure?

 Hope springs eternal, but examine recent facts.
 President Trump negotiated with Iran this past February and said he was displeased with the negotiations.
 Given that negotiations have been equally unproductive following six weeks of bombing, it seems unlikely negotiations would have ever borne fruit had they not been interrupted by the war.
 Yes, if wishes were horses, we would all ride.